Fillability obstructions for high-dimensional confoliations: Proof of the main result

-\begin{proof} The fact that $\gamma$ intersects every leaf of the open book foliation on $N$ exactly once follows from the fact that it meets such leaves transversely and that every map in $\cM$ is homotopic to a Bishop disk.
-Hence, it is enough to prove the transverse intersection property.

-Assume by contradiction that $\gamma$ intersects $\xi_N$ in a non-transverse way; this just means that $\d \gamma$ has image contained in $\xi_N$ at some point $p\in \partial D^2$.
+\begin{proof} We start by proving the first claim.
+If $\gamma$ is transverse at every point to the open book foliation on $N\setminus B$, there is nothing to prove.
+Assume then that $\gamma$ intersects $\xi_N$ in a non-transverse way at a certain point, i.e.\ that $\d_p \gamma$ has image contained in $(\xi_N)_{\gamma(p)}$ for some point $p\in \partial D^2$.
 By $J$-holomorphicity of $u$ and our choice of $J$ for which $\xi$ is $J$-invariant, it follows that $\d_p u$ also has image in $\xi_N$.
-But according to \Cref{lem:boundary_point_lemma_curve} (see also the proof of \Cref{lem:maximum_principle_curve}), this can only happen if $u$ is tangent to $\cK_\xi$ itself.

-Now, the very \Cref{def:confoliated_bLob} obstructs this, as $\gamma$ would need to be tangent to $\cK_N$ and this is forbidden by the generalized weak exactness condition.
+However, according to the choice of $J$ done in \Cref{sec:arranging_boundary_data}, \Cref{lem:boundary_point_lemma_curve} applies with the weakly pluri-subharmonic function $\psi(t,p)=t$ in $[0,\delta)\times M$, and hence we deduce that $u$ is tangent to $\cK_\xi$ itself, and in particular $\gamma$ is tangent to $\cK_N$.
+This concludes the proof of the first part of the lemma.

+Let's now move to the last claims.
+Assume first that $\gamma$ and $u$ are tangent to $\cK_N$ and $\cK_\xi$; then, the generalized weak exactness condition in \Cref{def:confoliated_bLob} says that $u$ is constant.
+Assume now that $\gamma$ is positively transverse to $\xi_N$ at every point, and that $[u,z]\in \cM_*$ for some $z\in \partial D^2$.
+This means that the winding number of $\gamma$ around $B$ in $N$ must be strictly positive; now, the fact that $\cM_*$ is path-connected by definition and that it contains Bishop disks (equipped with a point in the boundary of the domain) implies directly that such winding number must be $1$, hence every leaf of the open book foliation given by $\xi_N$ can be intersected at most once, and so exactly once.
 This concludes the proof. \end{proof}

-\begin{lemma} Let $u$ be a $J$-holomorphic disk in $\cM$.
+\begin{lemma} Let $[u,z]\in \cM_*$, with $u$ a \emph{non-constant} $J$-holomorphic disk.
 Then, there is a neighborhood of the boundary $\gamma$ of $u$ made of injective points. \end{lemma}

-\begin{proof} According to \Cref{lem:boundary_disc_transverse_xiN}, $\gamma$ is transverse to the open book foliation $\xi_N$ on $N$ and intersect each of its leaf exactly once.
-In particular, $u$ must be immersed and injective, i.e.\ embedded, near its boundary.
+\begin{proof} According to \Cref{lem:boundary_disc_transverse_xiN}, $\gamma$ is transverse to the open book foliation $\xi_N$ on $N$ and intersects each of its leaves exactly once.
+In particular, the map $u$ restricted to $\partial D^2$ is injective. {Moreover, by the same argument as in the proof of \Cref{lem:boundary_disc_transverse_xiN} above, we also have $\d u\neq 0$ at all points of $\partial D^2$ at those points.} Thus, $u$ is an embedding near any point of $\partial D^2$.
+By compactness of $D^2$, this implies that there is a sufficiently small neighborhood of $\partial D^2$ where $u$ is an embedding.
 As embedded points are in particular injective, this concludes the proof. \end{proof}

 We are now ready to prove regularity: